In the clinic for Dec. 1, 2025

 Dec.
 1, 2025

-Clinical updates, including trial initiations, enrollment status and data readouts and publications: ProMIS Neurosciences.
+Clinical updates, including data readouts and publications: Biomx, Celltrion, Pfizer, Renalys, Valneva, Vistagen.

 Briefs